 All the instructions in our knitting for beginners guide are for right-handed knitters.
 Some left-handed knitters will knit right-handedly, but if you’d like to knit left-handed, you’ll need to reverse our instructions (switching all ‘rights’ for ‘lefts’ and vice versa).
 You might find it helps to place the screen in front of a mirror and then you can copy the reflection of the images.

 Are you ready?
-Then let’s begin!
+Then let’s learn how to knit!

 How to start knitting